Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 1.  `[::5]` is Python notation for "select every 5th value".

 Every AoA is now assigned.
 We can therefore use a different style marker to discern between the assigned groups.
-The result is shown in [Figure 3](#figure_03) below.
+The results are displayed in [Figure 3](#figure_03) below.

 <figure markdown>
   ![Sequential allocation](preamble_sequential_allocation_aoas.png){ width="700"}
-    <figcaption><strong><a name='figure_03'>Figure 3</a></strong>: This plot indicates how the results of a sequential AoA allocation.
+    <figcaption><strong><a name='figure_03'>Figure 3</a></strong>: This plot indicates the results of sequential AoA allocation.
 In other words, we've grouped every 5th AoA value together.
     </figcaption>
 </figure>

-:scream:
+[Figure 3](#figure_03) is a disaster. :scream:

-[Figure 3](#figure_03) above is a disaster.
-We would expect the AoAs from the same blade neatly grouped together close to one circumferential position in the polar plot.
-We rather have AoAs grouped together over the entire circumferential range from 0 to 360 degrees.
+We would expect five distinct groups clustered around different circumferential areas.
+Rather, each AoA group has members spread out over the entire circumferential range from 0 to 360 degrees.

 Why did this happen?
 Because we introduced "missing pulses" when we generated the AoAs.
 If only one pulse is missing, all of our AoAs will be incorrectly grouped.
-This is a common problem in BTT data.
+This is a common problem in BTT analysis.
 We must therefore develop a sequence-independent algorithm.

 ### Binned allocation
-Let's rather group AoAs into angular bins.
-We create five equally spaced bins and determine slice the AoAs accordingly. within which each AoA value falls.
-The first edge starts at 0.
+Let's rather group the AoAs into angular bins.
+We create five equally spaced bins and slice the AoA vector up into these bins.
+The first bin's edge starts at 0 degrees.
 Each bin is $\frac{360}{5}$ degrees wide.

 ``` console
 bin_left_edges  ->  [0,  72,  144, 216, 288]